Resources

 Demandingness Words

 Words of demandingness are “should” statements.
-When we tell ourselves, others, or are told by others that we “have to… need to… should… must” do something.
-There is an expectation or demand from ourselves, society, religion, community, family that we do things a specific/certain way.
+When we tell ourselves, and others, or are told by others that we “have to… need to… should… must” do something.
+There is an expectation or demand from ourselves, society, religion, community, and family that we do things a specific/certain way.
 We are being told what to do in an absolutistic or rigid kind of way.
 In turn, we may avoid or resist doing that thing; get frustrated; and have a sense of failure if we do not do it… or if we do not do it “perfectly”.
-A couple things…
+A couple of things…

 • What we resist, persists.